 The Church’s liturgical year begins anew with the season of Advent.
 In these four weeks leading up to Christmas, we prepare ourselves personally and communally for God’s coming among us.
 It is a joyful season of hope and longing, reflective and anticipatory.

 Advent is also a time for helping those in need.
 Each December we have Operation Santa, our annual Christmas service project, which allows parishioners to provide gifts for homeless children.

 During this season, we also get a taste of Christmas in worship and fellowship.
-Our annual Christmas Fair is held on the first Saturday of December.
+Our annual Christmas Fair is held on the second Saturday of December.
 In mid December, we have a Children’s Christmas Pageant as well as a service of Christmas Lessons and Carols, followed by the Parish Christmas Party.